 It was already clear at the commencement of the encyclopaedia’s development that the basis of a comprehensive encyclopaedia could only be an electronic site.
 Taking into account Latvia’s centenary celebrations and the opportunities they offered, the editorial board also took the decision to prepare a special printed volume, dedicated to Latvia.

-The Encyclopaedia's content is built around keywords prepared by experts in different fields, and strategic supervision of the content is in the hands of the National Encyclopaedia Council, headed by the Minister for Culture.
-Content creation is determined by the Sectoral Editorial Board with 55 experts in different fields, but the creation of the illustration block is being facilitated by a number of illustration specialists on the Illustration Editorial Board.
-The Encyclopaedia's immediate creation process is being ensured by seven editorial staff.
-The Encyclopaedia is an autonomous component of the National Library of Latvia, and the Library and its staff are supporting the editorial board's practical functions.
+Strategic oversight of the encyclopaedia’s contents is in the hands of the National Encyclopaedia Council, chaired by the Minister for Culture.
+Content creation is determined by the Sectoral Editorial Board with 55 experts in different fields, but illustration-block development is facilitated by a number of illustration specialists on the Illustration Editorial Board.
+The encyclopaedia’s day-to-day creation process is handled by the editorial department of seven employees.